 Sign and keep new members month after month by making it easy to be a member.
 After all, if paying you each month is a hassle, your members will eventually cancel.
 To ensure that doesn’t happen, automate your billing and payment processing so your monthly payment collection is done automatically and behind the scenes.
 Once you set a new student’s membership to auto-renew, it will be billed and charged on their credit card automatically.

-Converting your drop-ins and Groupon students isn’t hard.
-It just takes putting a few key strategies in place.
-If you’re looking for additional ways to recruit new members outside of Groupon, get your copy of our 10-Step Marketing Guide.
+Converting your drop-ins and Groupon students isn’t hard, it just takes putting a few key strategies in place.